harvestingmoon/parkingvision/README.md

 ParkingVision aims to solve this issue by utilizing CV.
 By arranging the cameras at specific angles , ParkingVision is able to utilize the footage and automatically detect which lots are empty and which lots are taken through the PeekingDuck pipeline.

-Currently, ParkingVision utilzies the YOLO v4 model within the PeekingDuck pipeline.
+ParkingVision utilzies the YOLO v4 model within the PeekingDuck pipeline.

+Current Features of ParkingVision:
+- Monitors Daily overview of Parking Lots (for the past 3 days)
+- Provides distribution of lots in the parking lot at specific timings within the past 3 days

 Overview of ParkingVision:
 ![PARKINGVISION PROCESS-1](https://user-images.githubusercontent.com/81916103/213085371-e420355b-5256-4e2b-90b3-7f32763444e8.png)